christophpickl/derbauer/doc/Happening.md

     * storm: -food, -people, -building
 * armies join: +army
 * marriage / birth => if dies (because of age) option to continue by day 1 but with same state
+* immigrants: if happyness (and karma) is high, free people move in

 ## Effects